reduxjs/redux/docs/advanced/NextSteps.md

 ## Tips & Considerations For The Real World

 Whenever we decide to create a new project, we tend to bypass several aspects that in the future may slow us down.
-In a real world project we have to consider several things before we start coding, such as: how to configure a `store`, `store` size, data structure, state model, middlewares, environment, async transactions, immutability and etc..
+In a real world project we have to consider several things before we start coding, such as: how to configure a `store`, `store` size, data structure, state model, middlewares, environment, async transactions, immutability, etc..

-Those above are some of the main considerations we have to think beforehand.
-It's not an easy task but there are some strategies on how to go through it smoothly.
+The above are some of the main considerations we have to think about beforehand.
+It's not an easy task, but there are some strategies for making it go smoothly.

 ### UI vs State

 One of the biggest challenges developers face when using Redux is to _describe UI state with data_.
-The majority software programs out there are just data transformation and having the clear understanding that UI's are simply data beautifully presented facilitates the process of building it.
+The majority of software programs out there are just data transformation, and having the clear understanding that UIs are simply data beautifully presented facilitates the process of building them.

 _Nicolas Hery_ describes it really well in _"[Describing UI state with data](http://nicolashery.com/describing-ui-state-with-data/)"_.
 Also, it's always good to know _[When to use Redux](https://medium.com/@fastphrase/when-to-use-redux-f0aa70b5b1e2)_, because a lot of times _[You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)_